• Skip to primary navigation

 Making My Meatball Baked Bean & Potato Waffle Pie Suitable for Baby Weaning

-If you’d like to share this meal with a baby or toddler, just hold back on the salt.
+This meal is suitable for babies 12 months and over, just hold back on the salt.
 You can switch to no-added sugar baked beans too if you like.
 And don’t worry about the smoked paprika, it just gives the pie a smokey flavour and is very mild.
 Remember, it’s good to introduce baby to mild spice from the second stage of weaning.

 12 Months +